IrtizaNasar/SerialBridge/README.md

 ### P5.js Integration Issues

 **Problem**: Bridge connection fails in P5.js
-- Verify Arduino Bridge application is running
+- Verify Serial Bridge application is running
 - Check the sidebar in the Bridge app for the server URL (e.g., "http://localhost:3001")
 - Update the Socket.IO script URL to match: `<script src="http://localhost:3001/socket.io/socket.io.js"></script>`
 - The `ArduinoBridge()` constructor will auto-detect the URL from the Socket.IO script